 This trek requires a good level of fitness.
 You must be capable of hiking all day up paths of moderate difficulty with steep, loose sections.
 The walking is relatively straightforward, but the loose footing and long climbs will make the going quite difficult in parts.
 The views along the way make the journey more than worthwhile.

 Sure can!
 Over 50% of our travellers travel solo, it’s a great way to meet like-minded people.

 You can fill your bottles up at the guesthouses every day and will need to carry what you need for the day.

 Gran Canaria enjoys year-round warmth and sunshine with very little seasonal variation.
-Summers are hot and dry while winters are just slightly cooler with the potential for a few showers.
+Summers are hot and dry while winters are just slightly cooler, with the potential for a few showers.
 The island’s southerly location is on the same latitude as the Sahara, meaning it is much hotter than mainland Spain in the winter.
-However, it will get cooler at night, and once in the high interior of the island, the temperature can drop by a few degrees.
+However, it will get cooler at night, and once in the high interior of the island, the temperature can drop by quite a few degrees.

 Our recommended travel insurance provider is Campbell Irvine.

 Travel insurance is compulsory on all of our adventures.
 Your insurance should include adequate protection for overseas medical treatment, evacuation/repatriation, your baggage and equipment and the specific activities involved on your adventure.

 Your insurance policy should also include specific Covid-19 cover, including cancellation and curtailment cover if you, your travel companion or a close relative are diagnosed with Covid-19.

 We fully endorse Campbell Irvine as their insurance offers all of the above, so get in touch with them or call on 020 7938 1734 to get your insurance sorted.
 We suggest that you book travel insurance as soon as you book your adventure, just to cover you for any last minute life changes.
 We know you’re an active lot and injuries do happen!